 Breast pads: You won’t need many and your milk may not come in while you’re in the hospital, but just in case it does it’s a good idea to have a handful of breast pads on hand.

-Nipple Cream: The hospital will give you Vaseline, and it just doesn’t work as well as proper nipple cream so it’s a good idea to bring a small amount of your own cream.
+Nipple Cream: The hospital will give you Vaseline, and it just doesn’t work as well as proper nipple cream so it’s a good idea to bring a small number of your own cream.

 Things To Consider